cgag/hostblock/README.md

 ![Hostblock demo](http://curtis.io/img/hostblock-cropped.gif "Hostblock Demo")

-When you unblock or a remove a domain you'll be asked to enter a mildly annoying passphrase to give you a chance to reconsider if you really want to read hacker news.
+When you unblock or a remove a domain you'll be asked to enter a mildly annoying random passphrase to give you a chance to reconsider if you really want to read go read reddit.

-Must be run as sudo as it needs to write to the hosts file, plus a backup file at /etc/hosts.hb.back
+Must be run as sudo as it needs to write to /etc/hosts.

 Controls
   - i 		- add a new domain